Bleeding a radiator- How to do it by yourself

 However, for modern radiators with standard slotted screws in their bleed valves, a flat headed screwdriver will do the job just as well if you don’t have a key.
-If your radiator is of the older variety or features a different kind of bleed screw, for example a hexagonal or square knob, you can try and Allen key or radiator spanner.
+If your radiator is of the older variety or features a different kind of bleed screw, for example, a hexagonal or square knob, you can try an Allen key or radiator spanner.

 Never use pliers to try and grip and turn your bleed valve!
 While you might succeed in opening the valve, you risk breaking and damaging it.

 Make sure you have a simple cloth rag to hand when you’re bleeding your radiator.
 This is because as soon as you have bled the air out of your radiator, the water that now has room to rise will start dripping out, and you’ll need something to catch it.
 The rag can also help create enough friction to turn the bleed valve, if it’s particularly tight.